 In 1978, the Theatertreffen’s Stückemarkt was founded as the first supporting initiative for contemporary drama in the German-language region.
 Prior to this, there had been no authors’ support and no platforms for as yet unproduced plays, much less any writing academies for emerging dramatists.
 During the festival’s first twenty years, the Stückemarkt’s directors selected five plays from among all those licensed for a first production, in order to present them to a broader audience during the Theatertreffen.
 There was no jury yet – the Stückemarkt’s directors were single-handedly responsible for the programme.

-1980 saw the beginning of a cooperation between the International Forum and the Goethe-Institute, which opened up the International Forum to the world.
+1980 saw the beginning of a cooperation between the International Forum and the Goethe-Institut, which opened up the International Forum to the world.
 At the same time, the Forum’s focus shifted towards practical work – after a phase of experimentation from 1975, workshops became an essential component of the Forum programme.

 From 1982 to 1988, the Theatertreffen was headed by Ulrich Eckhardt and Börries von Liebermann.
 Torsten Maß was the festival’s director from 1989 to 2001.

 In May 1989, only a few months before the fall of the Berlin Wall, theatres from the socialist part of the country were finally permitted to travel to the Theatertreffen.
 After the fall of the Wall, the original argumentation of the founding declaration moved into centre-stage again: The festival was to “give an overview of the status of German-language theatre” rather than a “showcase of the West”, which had been important during the period of West-Berlin’s isolation.